 - Creeping Charlie (aka ground ivy)

-That should give you plenty of choices for medicinal plants to grow in your garden.
-Enjoy experimenting with a few new plants each season to discover new favorites to add to your rotation.
+That should give you plenty of herbs to choose from for your medicinal garden.
+Enjoy experimenting with a few new medicinal plants each season to discover new favorites you can add to your rotation.

 Want to learn more about using medicinal plants?
 Check out these fantastic herbal medicine books or the many fascinating herbal courses offered by The Herbal Academy.
 Here’s a list of the courses they’re currently enrolling.